hladiuk-y/programming_paradigms_hladiuk/README.md

 - Use files to loading/saving the information;
 - Print the current text to console;
 - Search;
-- Clearing the console
+- Clearing the console.

-Also were created a test plan with test cases to test created text editor.
+Also test plan were created with test cases to test created text editor.